lovetap-fm/policies/privacy-policy.md

 *Last updated March 1, 2023*

-This policy applies to all products built and maintained by Lovetap LLC including Lovetap.fm (“Lovetap”).

 Lovetap’s mission is to connect people with what they ❤️ — and since most people don’t ❤️ being tracked across the internet and having their personal data stored and sold, we don’t do that.
 This document describes specifically what information we do and don’t collect about you as a customer or visitor.

 As a guiding principle, we aim to collect only the information needed to provide a complete and valuable service.
 We especially aim to protect the privacy of visitors to our customers’ websites, some of whom surely have no interest in interacting with us but are nonetheless unwilling or unable to block our services from their devices.